Skip to Main Content

 Students who have been self employed as house painters, childcare workers, etc. should be certain to mention this experience.
 Do not overlook the importance of including any volunteer work you may have done.
 Properly presented, your recent work experiences will be of interest to prospective employers.

-• Do include 2-4 bullets per job
+• Include two to four bullets per job

-• Do list bullets in order of importance
+• List bullets in order of importance

 How to Write a Compelling Bullet Point